-Students who do not come to school by the third day of school at the beginning of the school year will be dropped from enrollment by end of the third day.
+Students who do not come to school by the third day of school at the beginning of the school year will be dropped from enrollment by the end of the third day.
 School administration must be contacted for students with extenuating circumstances and cases will be reviewed on an individualized basis.

-ELECTRONIC DEVICES
+PERSONAL ELECTRONIC DEVICES

-Students may not display or use electronic devices while on campus.
-Students may not display or use cell phones, iPods, MP3 players, cameras, handheld video games, etc. at any time on campus including during after school activities.
-Electronic devices should not be seen or heard while students are campus.
+Students may not display or use personal electronic devices during instructional time (this includes while out of class with a hall pass).
+Students may not display or use cell phones, iPods, MP3 players, cameras, handheld video games, etc. during instructional time.
+Electronic devices should not be seen or heard while students are learning.

-Parents, please be advised that students will not be allowed to utilize any electronic devices while on campus for any reason.
-Any messages you need to relay to your child must go through the front office where your message will be communicated to your child at his/her next break.
+Parents, please be advised that any messages you need to relay to your child must go through the front office where your message will be communicated to your child at his/her next break.
 If your child is ill, he/she must go to the front office so that the health office can take appropriate action including notifying parents.

-Teachers, yard supervisors, administrators and other adult staff will confiscate electronic devices being used on campus.
+Teachers, yard supervisors, administrators and other adult staff will confiscate electronic devices being used during instructional time.
 The first time this occurs, the student will be allowed to pick up his/her device from Student Services after school.
 The second time a device is confiscated, it will not be returned until a parent conference has been scheduled.
 If the behavior continues, a behavior contract will be instituted to address the problem.